Your logo needs to captivate your audience. It should be chic, modern, and elevate your brand above your competition.

 You now have all the tools to experiment and create your own minimalistic logo – one that packs a punch.
 Remember that less is more with your design, and that every element counts.
 If you don’t need it, then throw it away.

-So, head to Tailor Brands Logo Maker and create your eye-popping logo today!
+So, it’s time head to our tool and create your eye-popping logo today!

 Now the Content Lead at Tailor Brands, Kira Goldring began her marketing career as a 17-year-old handing out flyers on the streets of NYC.
 She currently covers all things branding, marketing and small business, but she could talk your ear off about investment strategies or gripping literature without missing a beat.
 Say hi on IG - @kiragoldring